ganeshramj86/Toy-Robot-App/README.md

 ### Linux Setup and Run
-In order to install a compiler such as GCC or Clang on Linux, the following links will be useful. https://www.geeksforgeeks.org/how-to-install-gcc-compiler-on-linux/ https://clang.llvm.org/get_started.html
+In order to install a compiler such as GCC or Clang on Linux, the following links will be useful.

+https://www.geeksforgeeks.org/how-to-install-gcc-compiler-on-linux/

+https://clang.llvm.org/get_started.html

 Also, Ninja, a small build system with a focus on speed, was used to build the project on Linux.
-The pre built Ninja packages can be installed using systems's package manager as shwon in the link below: https://github.com/ninja-build/ninja/wiki/Pre-built-Ninja-packages
+The pre built Ninja packages can be installed using systems's package manager as shwon in the link below:

+https://github.com/ninja-build/ninja/wiki/Pre-built-Ninja-packages

 Further instructions assume that a suitable compiler like GCC or Clang and Ninja build system is installed in a Unix/ Linux based computer and corresponding system environment variables are set.
 The app was tested on Xcef desktop under GNU GCC (GCC 10.2.1 x86_64-linux-gnu) and under Clang (Clang 11.0.1 x86_64-pc-linux-gnu).

 #### Steps for Command Line (Linux):
-1. Open a terminal and cd to toyrobotapp folder
+1. Open a terminal and cd to Toy-Robot-App folder
 2. Create build folder:

     mkdir build